We've put together information on wellbeing support, guidance and links to resources you can access over the winter break.

 There’s a lot of different attractions, spaces and walks you can visit around London if you are staying in the city over the winter break.

-With cases rising due to the Omicron varient we know some students may find themselves having to self isolate over the holiday period.
+During the cost-of-living crisis and seasonal illness outbreak, you might not be spending the holidays with anyone.
 If that is the case, there are lots of things you can do to keep yourself busy, occupied and in good spirits.

 The SU Advice Service